 Related Debt Posts:

-An emergency fund is the backbone to financial security.
+An emergency fund is the backbone of financial security.

-Make sure you emergency fund is fully funded.
+Make sure your emergency fund is fully funded.
 In all honesty, you never want to use it, but it is there in case you do.

 This small amount of money set aside will help you avoid debt.
 This money builds a strong foundation with money.